Vladween/Basics/README.md

 # Basics Library
 This SFML based library will allow some basic game engine features, like animations, objects, servers, buttons and so on.
-It consists of several modules: AppBasics, GraphicsBasics, NetworkBasics, OfficeBasics abd GameBasics.
+It consists of several modules: AppBasics, GraphicsBasics, NetworkBasics, OfficeBasics and GameBasics.
 Each of these modules provide their own unique functions and classes for easier game development.
 Lets look at each module individually and what functionality it brings.
 ## AppBasics